-Since 1945, ALA's Washington Office has strived to ensure that libraries are consistent and constructively involved in all relevant policy decision-making and federal legislative processes of importance to the library field and in the public interest.
+Since 1945, ALA's Washington Office has strived to ensure that libraries are consistently involved in policy decision-making and federal legislative processes of importance to the library field and in the public interest.

 Used by an estimated 200 million Americans more than 1.5 billion times annually for reasons as diverse as our nation, libraries of every kind are trusted more than any other public institution.
 Wherever they may be, libraries consistently are at the cores of their communities.
 In the digital age more than ever before, 21st-century libraries are engines of societal and personal change and progress.
 By fostering education, literacy, research, government benefits distribution, business incubation, job training, civic involvement and much, much more libraries transform learning, local economies and the lives of millions every day.